kubernetes/website/content/en/blog/_posts/2018-09-19-network-bootable-farm-with-ltsp.md

 * **FSTAB_*** - entries writed here will be added to `/etc/fstab` file.
 As you can see, I use `nofail` option, that means that if partition not existing, it will continue boot without error.
 * **RCFILE_*** - those commands will be writed to `rc.local` file, which will be called by systemd during the boot.
-Here I load kernel modules and add  some sysctl tunes, then call `kubeadm join` command, which adds my node to the kubernetes cluster.
+Here I load kernel modules and add  some sysctl tunes, then call `kubeadm join` command, which adds my node to the Kubernetes cluster.

 More details about all variables used here you can get from [lts.conf manpage](http://manpages.ubuntu.com/manpages/xenial/man5/lts.conf.5.html).